 Cinnamon Pencil Mentoring

-The Mentoring Service has been constantly updated over 9 years to provide a rigorous and supportive environment for writers to work one-to-one online with a range of experienced tutors and writers over a year of feedback on a complete manuscript of fiction or poetry.
+Cinnamon Pencil has been constantly updated over 12 years to provide a rigorous and supportive environment for writers to work one-to-one online with a range of experienced tutors and writers over a year of feedback on a complete manuscript of fiction or poetry.
 It’s been fantastic to see how the combination of commitment and encouragment can transform manuscripts.
-We’ve worked with over 150 dedicated writers, many of whom have gone on to find a publisher.
-We’ve had consistently great feedback and learnt a lot along the way.
+We’ve worked with over 170 dedicated writers and had consistently great feedback, learning a lot along the way.

-We are accepting applications to mentor with us in 2022 up until 3 January, 2022.
+We will be accepting applications to mentor with us through Cinnamon Pecnil in 2023 from September 1 2022 up until 3 January, 2023.

-We have an exciting team of high quality authors and editors who also have lots of teaching experience and share our vision to offer you the best service possible.
+We have a small, exciting team of high quality authors and editors who also have lots of teaching experience and share our vision to offer you the best service possible.

 Remember those awful red pencil scrawlings all over your work when you were young?
 Too often they were disheartening, but critical feedback given with insight and encouragement is not only challenging, but vital for writing to become honed and polished.
 Cinnamon is a powerful spice with many health benefits and, rather than taking a red pencil to your work, let's take a cinnamon pencil and make your work shine.